 The Reality for Plastic Bags Once They Have Been Used

-Some plastic bags end up as litter because people carelessly toss a bag that is no longer needed on the ground.
+Some plastic bags end up as litter because people carelessly toss a bag no longer needed on the ground.
 Sometimes single-use plastic bags end up as litter because a strong breeze lifts a discarded bag out of a garbage can or landfill and carries it off.
 Litter is a huge nuisance.
-It is an eyesore and poses a major risk to animals and their habitats.
+It is an eyesore and poses a significant risk to animals and their habitats.
 Studies have shown that the oceans are drowning in plastic litter due to ineffective recycling efforts.

 Make the Switch to Reusable Shopping Bags